ConcaveIT/laravel-media-gallery/README.md

-Add bellow codes to master.blade.php in before body tag ends--

 ## INSTALLATION

 Install the package through [Composer](http://getcomposer.org/).

-For Laravel 5.1~:
+For Laravel:
 `composer require concaveit/media`

+## PREREQUISITES
+  1. "spatie/laravel-permission" package
+  2. jQuery Installed and placed before initialization code

 ## CONFIGURATION
+Add bellow codes to "master.blade.php"  before body tag ends.
+Please make sure that you have use "spatie/laravel-permission" package for permission management. if you use other package for permission management you can have to overwrite the package code.

 ```php